On boundedness of semistable sheaves: Boundedness of semistable sheaves

-Theorem \ref{restriction} and our induction assumption imply that the family $\cS _{\PP ^d_S/S} (d; r,a_1,\dots ,a_d, \mu _{\max})$ is bounded for all $r,a_1,\dots ,a_{d}, \mu _{\max}$ (this reduction step is a classical result of M. Maruyama; see \cite[Proposition 3.4]{Ma}).
-The remaining part of the proof depends on projection's method, which is originally due to C. Simpson and J. Le Potier (see proof of \cite[Theorem 7.9]{Ma}).
+Theorem \ref{restriction2} and our induction assumption imply that the family $\cS _{\PP ^d_S/S} (d; r,a_1,\dots ,a_d, \mu _{\max})$ is bounded for all $r,a_1,\dots ,a_{d}, \mu _{\max}$ (this reduction step is a classical result of M. Maruyama; see \cite[Chapter 2, Proposition 3.4]{Ma}).
+The remaining part of the proof depends on projection's method, which is originally due to C. Simpson and J. Le Potier (see proof of \cite[Chapter 2, Theorem 7.9]{Ma}).
 Without loss of generality we can shrink $S$ so that $X/S$ embeds into $\PP ^N_S$ for some fixed $N$.
 Let us fix a linear subspace $T=\PP ^{N-d-1}_S\subset \PP ^N_S$.
-It is sufficient to bound the subfamily $\tilde \cS$ of $\cS$ that contains classes of all sheaves $E$ on the geometric fiber $X_s$ such that the support of $E$ does not intersect $T_s$.
+It is sufficient to bound the subfamily $\tilde \cS$ of $\cS$ that contains classes of all sheaves $E$ on the geometric fiber $X_s$ such that the support of $E$ does not intersect $T_s$ (as in the proof of \cite[Chapter 2, Theorem 7.9]{Ma}, this follows from the fact that $\mathrm {PGL} \,(N+1)$ acts on $\cS$ and every orbit meets the subfamily $\tilde \cS$).
 Let us fix such $E$.
-Taking the linear projection $\PP ^N_S\dasharrow \PP^d_S$ from $T$ and restricting it to the the scheme-theoretic support $Z$ of $E$ we get a well defined finite morphism $\pi : Z\to \PP ^d_s$.
-Then $\pi_*E$ is torsion free and we have
+Taking the linear projection $\PP ^N_S\dasharrow \PP^d_S$ from $T$ and restricting it to the scheme-theoretic support $Z$ of $E$, we get a well defined finite morphism $\pi : Z\to \PP ^d_s$.
+Since $E$ is pure of dimension $d$, $\pi_*E$ is torsion free and we have